RyanT95/PPG_CRT-Televisions/README.md

 This mod is not finished, and there are plenty of things I would like to add.
 But it's tough to find time between work, and other projects.

-See the [Media](https://github.com/RyanT95/PPG_CRT-Televisions/blob/main/Media) to see the mod in action.
+See the [Media](https://github.com/RyanT95/PPG_CRT-Televisions/blob/main/Media) folder to see the mod in action.

 ## Features
 Activate the TV to turn it on